What is diarrhea?

 Tips for managing diarrhea without medication:

 - Drink liquids frequently.
 Increase the amount to 2 to 3 liters or quarts daily as tolerated, or try sipping liquids in small amounts throughout the day.
-Choose pulpless fruit juices, broths, or sodas (without caffeine).
+Choose diluted, pulpless fruit juices, broths, oral rehydration drinks or sodas (without caffeine).
 Chicken broth (without the fat), tea with honey, and sports drinks also are good choices.
 Instead of drinking liquids with your meals, drink liquids between meals.

-- Try these low-fiber foods: yogurt, rice, noodles, grape juice, ripe bananas, applesauce, smooth peanut butter, white bread, chicken or turkey without the skin, tender or ground beef, fish, cottage cheese, and cream cheese.
+- Try these low-fiber foods: potatoes, rice, noodles, ripe bananas, applesauce, smooth peanut butter, white bread, chicken or turkey without the skin, lean ground beef, fish, yogurt or cottage cheese.

 - Avoid greasy, fatty, or fried foods; raw vegetables and fruits; strong spices, and whole-grain cereals and breads.

 - Limit food or beverages with caffeine, such as chocolate, coffee, strong tea, and some sodas.

 - If you have cramping with diarrhea, avoid gas-forming foods and beverages such as beans, cabbage, beer, and carbonated beverages.

 - If you are taking an antibiotic, add yogurt with active cultures to your diet.
 Call your health care provider if the diarrhea continues.

 - Diarrheal illness may result in temporary intolerance to lactose, (dairy) so avoid these foods if they are making diarrhea worse.

 What can be done to relieve discomfort in the rectal area?